From Live to Recording: Consumer Demand and Response to Price Across the Livestreaming Lifecycle: Price Comparison Across Comparable Content Platforms

-To the best of our knowledge, Zhihu Live is the largest livestreaming platform of its type during our study period.
-Its competing platforms were quite small during this period.
-We identify four relatively similar platforms in China that may compete with Zhihu Live.
-In summer 2016, we surveyed the prices of events on these five platforms, by randomly scraping 100 paid events on each platform.
-The descriptive statistics of these prices are shown in Table \ref{tab:comp-price}.
-To make sure that prices are comparable across platforms, we anchored the unit to RMB per 30min.
-We find that the price points for events hosted on Zhihu Live are typically higher than those of comparable events on competing platforms.
+To the best of our knowledge, Zhihu Live was the largest livestreaming platform of its kind during our study period, while competing platforms remained relatively small.
+We identified four comparable platforms in China that may compete with Zhihu Live, including Himalaya FM, Dedao, Lychee Live, and Qianliao Live.
+In the summer of 2016, we conducted a survey of event prices on these five platforms by randomly scraping 100 paid events from each platform.
+The descriptive statistics for these prices are presented in Table \ref{tab:comp-price}.
+To ensure comparability across platforms, we standardize the price to USD per 30 minutes of content.
+The results show that paid events hosted on Zhihu generally had higher price points compared to similar events on competing platforms.